-I love mashed potatoes.
-They are the most comforting food I know of.
-This Olive Oil Mashed Potatoes with Garlic recipe uses olive oil and garlic instead of the usual milk and butter, for a healthy, yummy dose of Mediterranean comfort!
-If you want to add some fresh green taste, not to mention vitamins A & C, fold in a tablespoon or two of roughly chopped flat leaf parsley before serving.
+This mashed potato recipe uses olive oil and garlic instead of the usual milk and butter for a healthy, delicious dose of Mediterranean comfort.
+To add some fresh herby taste, fold in a tablespoon... or two of roughly chopped flat-leaf parsley before serving.

-1. Cover the potatoes with cold water by 1 inch in a stockpot.
-Add salt and bring to a boil.
+In a stockpot, add the potatoes and enough cold water to cover the potatoes by 1 inch.
+Add the salt and bring to a boil.
 Partially cover and simmer until very tender, about 15 minutes depending on their size.
 Reserve 1 cup of cooking water and drain.

-2. Meanwhile in a small pot on very low heat, cook the olive oil with the garlic cloves.
-Cook for 20 minutes keeping an eye to make sure the garlic does not burn.
-The garlic cloves should gradually turn a deep gold.
+Meanwhile, in a small pot on very low heat, warm the olive oil with the garlic cloves.
+Cook for 20 minutes, while keeping an eye on it to make sure the garlic does not burn (see Chef Tips).
+The garlic cloves should gradually turn a deep golden color.
 Remove and discard the garlic.

-3. Return the drained potatoes to the pot, add the garlicky olive oil, pinch of sea salt and fresh black pepper.
-Mash with a potato masher or fork.
-Add the reserved cooking water as needed, a tablespoon at a time, to loosen the mash.
-Beat in the parsley if using.
+Return the drained potatoes to the stockpot, add the garlicky olive oil, a pinch of sea salt, and black pepper to taste.
+Mash the potatoes with a masher or fork.
+Add the reserved cooking water a tablespoon at a time, as needed, to loosen the mash.
+Mix in the parsley if using.
 Serve.

-If your mouth is sore, add a little Greek yogurt or whole milk to get the potato to the right consistency.
+For mouth sores, add a little Greek yogurt or whole milk to get the potato to the right consistency.